Photo by Candlesprite, logo by Paul Mason

 OPENING AND CLOSING TIMES - opens 10.30 am on Friday and closes at 7 pm on Sunday.
 No extra camping Thursday or Sunday night - please don't ask

 Tickets include - all camping with your tent (you bring the tent), talks, workshops, entertainment etc. etc. Your PayPal confirmation is your receipt.
-Tickets will not be sent out till July/August 2014.
-You will have them by August 15th 2014 but you will not get them immediately.
+Tickets will not be sent out till July/August .
 There are no day tickets or concessionary tickets - we try to keep it as cheap as possible for everyone.

 CARAVANS AND CAMPERS - We have limited space for caravans and extra large campers, which means you will have to buy a pass for these so we can allocate space.
 Smaller campers (up to transit van size) can camp on the camping field with no additional ticket, though you should be aware that in the event of a muddy year, you may have difficulty getting off the field.